-The Key Benefits of Embedded Financial Services
+The Key Benefits of Embedded Payments

 A full suite of financial capabilities awaits ambitious businesses of all sizes, including digital payment accounts, cards, Faster Payments, Direct Debit transactions, Payment Initiation via open banking, Confirmation of Payee and 24/7 access and notifications (check out our Platform tab above to learn more).
 This collection of new services, enabled through APIs and it has the potential to transform financial services across industries, radically.